sleekmason/Lilidog/README.md

 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
 Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu.

-- There are shortcuts for Alsamixer in the volume icon and Htop in the battery icon. <br/>
+- There are shortcuts for Alsamixer in the volume icon and xfce4-power-manager in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
+The live password is "live" for the screenlock.

-- X-screensaver and other handy startup apps readily available through Lxsession Autostart in the menu.
+- X-screensaver and other handy startup apps readily available through the toggles in the menu, <br/>
+or can be activated on login by navigating to Lxsession Autostart in the menu, and enabling.

 - Dmenu and Rofi for alternate menu sources. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.
 ALT + F5 pulls up Rofi.

-- Thunar as default file manager, with Pcmanfm and Spacefm as alternatives.
+- Thunar is the default file manager, with Pcmanfm and Spacefm as alternatives to explore.
 Custom right-click <br/> options for each are already enabled.
 See what you like best.

 - Custom Lilidog Openbox and GTK theme, Gnome Brave Icons, and matching themes for Geany and Mousepad. <br/>